St Andrew the Great: The Cook memorial

-The church building contains a number of memorial tablets, most notably one of the explorer Captain James Cook and family.
+The church building contains a number of memorial tablets, most notably one of the explorer Captain James Cook and his family.
 The memorial records Captain Cook, his wife Elizabeth, and their six children.
 Elizabeth died in 1835, aged 93, and was predeceased by all of her children; she is buried in the church alongside two of her sons, James and Hugh.
 She left a bequest to pay the minister, support five poor aged women of the parish and to maintain the monument.
-The 'Charity of Mrs Elizabeth Cook', set up under her will, was registered until 2021 when assets were transferred to the parochial church council.
+The 'Charity of Mrs Elizabeth Cook', set up under her will, was registered until 2021 when assets were transferred to the parochial church council of Holy Trinity.

 Recent history

 St Andrew's was declared redundant in 1984 as the parish population had dwindled.
 However, the congregation of the nearby Holy Sepulchre Church ('the Round Church'), was looking for a new home as growth of the congregation had led them to run out of space.
 They raised the money to renovate St Andrew's, installing a new gallery, baptistry and rooms, and moved there in 1994.
 The parish associated with the church is now called Holy Sepulchre with All Saints.
-The Round Church is still used occasionally and is leased to Christian Heritage for exhibition and training courses.
+The Round Church is still used occasionally and is leased to Christian Heritage for exhibitions and training courses.

 The church has been involved in three church 'grafting' schemes, to All Saints', Little Shelford (1997), Christ Church Cambridge (2004) and St Matthew's, Cambridge (2008).
 In each case a minister on the staff moved with a substantial number in the congregation to join the existing congregation in those places.
-In 2018, the church also was involved in 'planting' a new church in Huntingdon.
+In 2018, the church was also involved in 'planting' a new church in Huntingdon.

 Present day

-The church is open for public services every Sunday: 09:45am, 11.45am (during University term time) and 5pm.
+The church is open for public services every Sunday: 09:30am, 11;15am (during University term time) and 5pm.
 Services are about an hour in length, with a strong emphasis on Bible teaching.
 There are six age-banded Sunday school groups for children and evening meetings for undergraduates (Tuesdays), 20s-30s (Wednesdays), internationals (Thursdays), and teenagers (Fridays and Sundays).

 The church is within the conservative evangelical tradition of the Church of England.
 The parish has passed resolutions to reject the ordination and/or leadership of women, and it receives alternative episcopal oversight from the Bishop of Ebbsfleet (currently Rob Munro).
+The church participated in the Anglican Reform network until it was absorbed into Church Society and continues to participate in the ReNew network of churches.